-In compiling our recommendations of the best short game training aids, we realized something startling.
+In compiling our recommendations for the best short-game training aids, we realized something startling.

-The ever-inventive golf manufacturers really haven’t come up with a lot of reliable and impactful training aids for short game improvement.
-In comparison, there are many excellent (and some sketchy) long game training aids on the market.
+The ever-inventive golf manufacturers haven’t developed many reliable and impactful training aids for short-game improvement.
+In comparison, there are many excellent (and some sketchy) long-game training aids on the market.

-Instead of showcasing short game training aids that try to teach you how to hold a hinged wrist (or some other specific technique), this post highlights some basic resources and equipment that will help support your short game practice sessions.
+Instead of showcasing short-game training aids that try to teach you how to hold a hinged wrist (or some other specific technique), this post highlights some essential resources and equipment that will help support your short-game practice sessions.